top of page

 What Do Palpitations Feel Like?

-However, when palpitations occur frequently, last longer, or are associated with other symptoms, they may be linked to a heart condition.
+However, when palpitations are frequent, prolonged, or associated with other symptoms, they may point to an underlying heart condition.

 Heart Rhythm Problems (Arrhythmias)

-The most common heart related cause of palpitations is an arrhythmia, which is an abnormal heart rhythm.
-This means the heart may beat too fast, too slow, or irregularly.
+The most common heart-related cause of palpitations is an arrhythmia.
+This means the heart is beating too fast, too slow, or irregularly.

 Examples include: